polklabs/eslint-plugin-assorted-rules/README.md

 npm i --save-dev eslint eslint-plugin-assorted-rules
 ```

-**Note:** If you installed ESLint globally then you must also install eslint-plugin-jest globally.
+**Note:** If you installed ESLint globally then you must also install eslint-plugin-assorted-rules globally.

 # Usage
 Add `assorted-rules` to the plugins section of your `.eslintrc` configuration file.
 You can omit the `eslint-plugin-` prefix: